Table of Contents

 - 7. Return to Install OS X menu and select Continue to begin the installation of OS X Yosemite.

-- 8. After all these, all you need is to be patient for installing Yosemite in your Mac.
+- 8. After all these, all you need is to be patient in installing Yosemite on your Mac.

 Bonus Tip: Restore Lost Data after Downgrading macOS/Mac OS X(without backups)